rdfostrich/article-swj2020-cobra/content/evaluation.md

 and [](#ingestion-time) shows the ingestion time for these datasets.
 These figures show the impact of the middle snapshots within the bidirectional chain.
-For BEAR-B Daily and Hourly, the storage size significantly increases at the middle version, but the ingestion times for all later versions significantly reset.
+For BEAR-B Daily and Hourly, the storage size significantly increases at the middle version, but the ingestion times for all later versions reset to low values.

 <figure id="ingestion-size" class="figure">